 Smooth, soothing and cooling water chestnut egg dessert – it’s the perfect easy and quick cooking tong sui (Chinese dessert) to beat the heat.

-Recently I went on a short trip to Ipoh, Malaysia and during one of my meals there, I ordered a mah tai kang.
-I was expecting a silky dessert of chopped water chestnuts and egg flowers but instead I was served a water chestnut drink.
+Ipoh, Malaysia is famous for its awesome food such as nga choy kai (bean sprouts chicken), salt baked chicken and white coffee, to name a few.
+I love the ubiquitous leong sui and desserts sold at the hawker food stalls.
+During one of my short trips there, I ordered a mah tai kang – a dessert of chopped water chestnuts and egg flowers but instead I was served a water chestnut drink.

 Although I was slightly disappointed, it did not last long as I had a most wonderful lunch.
-My friend and I ate fried yong tau foo (called zhao liu) – deep fried fish paste stuffed in an assortment of vegetables.
-Simple fare but oh so good!
+My friend and I ate noodles with zhao liu – deep fried fish paste stuffed in an assortment of vegetables.
+Simple fare but oh so satisfying!

 It was not long after I returned to Singapore that I decided to cook this water chestnut egg dessert to satisfy my craving.
 It isn’t hard at all.
 The ‘hardest’ part was peeling the water chestnuts (if you detest peeling water chestnuts like I do).
 The thought of the yummy dessert that I would be having soon kept me going.